 Court Records are public records.
 They include a court case file that includes a court docket and any of the filings and documents filed in your court case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These online databases are connected and you can track criminal histories from other states.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if it was in a totally different state, you might have to pay for a more complete search.

 When you look up someone’s criminal record you are able to find out if someone has been arrested, charged, or convicted for these crimes: